LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 This screen contains the list of albums in your multimedia gallery.
 For each album you can either edit its name, delete it or, tapping on the list item, access the pictures contained in it.

-For each picture, you will have the possibility to:
+For each picture in an album, you will have the possibility to:

 - edit its description;
 - delete it from the Gallery;